 This is where Flagstaff really stands out as a dog-friendly destination and a foodie haven!
 We had more than enough dog-friendly options for a four-day visit.
 Being an outdoors kind of town, most Flagstaff restaurants have patios or sidewalk seating.
 The general rule of thumb is that if there is outdoor seating, dogs are welcome.
 It’s always good to call ahead, though, just in case.
 If you see dog bowls scattered around the patio, it’s a dead giveaway that you and your pup are welcome!
 Here are a few of the spots we loved, and a few more that we can’t wait to try!

-Diablo Burger - located in the Old Town Shops, with a nice patio on Heritage Square, Diablo Burger was my favorite place to eat in Flagstaff.
+Located in the Old Town Shops, with a nice patio on Heritage Square, Diablo Burger was my favorite place to eat in Flagstaff.
 With a heavy emphasis on local and sustainable beef, every burger is made from 6 oz of 100% local, open range, antibiotic-free beef.
 I had “The Blake” with Hatch chile mayo, roasted green chiles and sharp cheddar.
 The seasoned fries here are to die for!
 How stoked am I to find out there’s a Diablo burger in Tucson?!

 Dog-friendly Flagstaff restaurants we look forward to trying on our next visit:

-Tourist Home All Day Cafe - I actually stopped here first in town, but the brunch line was long and I was starving, so this cute downtown cafe will have to wait until next time.
+I actually stopped here first in town, but the brunch line was long and I was starving, so this cute downtown cafe will have to wait until next time.

-Well traveled dogs will have no problem finding suitable accommodations in and around Flagstaff, regardless of your human’s budget!
-From budget accommodations, to luxurious lodging, dogs and their owners have several options of where to stay in Flagstaff.
+Well-traveled dogs will have no problem finding suitable accommodations in and around Flagstaff, regardless of your human’s budget!
+From budget accommodations to luxurious lodging, dogs and their owners have several options of where to stay in Flagstaff.

-Sonesta ES Suites - we spent four nights at this dog-friendly extended stay hotel on the east side of Flagstaff.
+Sonesta ES Suites we spent four nights at this dog-friendly extended-stay hotel on the east side of Flagstaff.
 I love the extra room of extended stay hotels, and this location was perfect for pet owners.
 There’s lots of ground to explore, including an adjacent park and walking trail.
-Well-mannered dogs, cats, birds and fish are welcome.
-There is a non-refundable pet fee of $75 for stays of 1-2 nights, and $150 for three or more nights.
+Well-mannered dogs, cats, birds, and fish are welcome.
+There is a non-refundable pet fee of $75 for stays of 1-2 nights and $150 for three or more nights.

 On a previous visit to Flagstaff, we stayed at the Courtyard by Marriott, which also welcomes up to one pet per room for a $75 non-refundable fee.